ProsperasTeam/sdk-dist/README.md

 # Application flow
 Prosperas offers two application flows, depending on the integration choice, iOS and Android
-# Full Integration
-The Full Integration opens access to the full suite of features available on the Prosperas Platform.
-Full Integration requires that each consumer be registered as a User using the RegisterUser function.
-After registration, each User can log in with their email address and password.
-If login is successful, the SDK will receive a token that will automatically be sent with all subsequent calls.
-After being logged in, a list of previously saved saved consents – if any -- can be retrieved for that User.
-The SDK can also save new consents for each User that each represent a date and time a particular type of consent was granted or denied.
-To collect the User’s data for assessment by the Prosperas platform, call the Score function, passing it the UserID received from the Login function.
-The Score function will verify that the user has provided the necessary consent to the required permissions.
-Score will then collect the necessary metadata, interact with the Prosperas platform, and return a score and probability of default.

 # Requirements - Android
 The Prosperas SDK requires the following Android permissions:
 -	android.permission.INTERNET